Mick Rogers' 1983 Roland G-303/GR-300 Guitar Synthesizer

 Manfred Mann's Earth Band were (and still are) a prog rock band.
 So, I'd probably have given them a miss were it not for the 1978 single Davy's On The Road Again.
 It's got time changes, it's got a Moog, and, live, an inevitably lengthy keyboard break.
 But it's a tune and an anthem, from the purple patch days of the band.
 Ironically, also, from the mere 8 years that Mick Rogers wasn't in the band.
 There from the start in 1971, left in 1975, rejoined in 1983, and still in the band today.
 1983, the same year he bought this guitar synthesizer.
 Spooky.

-To my knowledge, this isn't a guitar that Mick ever played live, but definitely in the studio with Manfred Mann's Earth Band.
+Originally I thought this wasn't a guitar that Mick ever played live, but definitely in the studio with Manfred Mann's Earth Band.
 It's there in the mix of all studio albums, from 1986's "Criminal Tango" to 2004's "2006" (sic).
+But huge thanks to Philip Reader who saw this page and filled in the story of seeing Mick playing this live - without the synth box - in the mid to late-80s.
+It really is a great guitar to play in its own right, even without that GR-300 synth.
 In 2008, he gave the guitar and synth to close family friend Julius Thurgood, as a thank you for a custom-built guitar that Julius had commissioned for him from Chandler Guitars, now Charlie Chandler's Guitar Experience.
 Julius also had Chandler Guitars maintain and service both guitar and synthesiser - and the wonderful condition and playability are a testament to that and the care Mick and Julius took of them both.
 Acquired from Julius by James at James Collins Guitars, himself a maker of some beautiful hand-built guitars, James saw it as the perfect addition to our Artist Owned collection - and he was right!

 Not so much about the guitar, but as an honourable footnote.
 It's not all about guitars.
 At least not for Julius.
 Not only a player and collector, he's also the Founder and Race Director of the Historic Racing Drivers Club.
 Kudos for living life to the full, Julius - with so little time on this planet, you're an example to all of us making the most of what you love doing :-).